ImAshishMaan/Word-Cloud/README.md

 # Word-Cloud
-A little word cloud generator in Python.
+A little word cloud generator in Python.<br>
+For those who are Beginner in Python Libraries.

 # How to Work
 Generate Word Cloud by a CSV text file.
 Write any intresting Words in the txt file.<br>